 MISSION AND GOALS

-This mission is approached in two ways:
+This mission is approached in three ways:

 - We develop leaders and promote effective leadership programs that make use of diversity related research.
 One of our signature programs is the New Leadership Academy established in 2014 through a partnership with the American Association of Hispanics in Higher Education (AAHHE).

 - We frame national convenings in collaboration with foundations and associations, to promote scholarship-to-practice discussions on critical issues and develop briefing materials for leaders and policy makers.

 The NCID is based at the University of Michigan and represents a commitment to affirm the central value of diversity, equity, and inclusion in the nation’s communities, institutions and society.